Tradesparq/sparqueue/README.md

 We are planning to build a workflow on top of the job processing queue.
 This will handle inter-job dependencies and work across queues to take advantage of data locality.

+## incoming jobs from Redis

+In some cases, it's preferable to have the client submit his config using an Redis directly instead of using the API.

+We add a background thread progress to the API to actually submit these incoming jobs.

+* client add job to list with a uuid
+* incoming brpop(list)
+* incoming submits to queue defined in metadata.queue and metadata.system
+* incoming sets hset uuid -> jobid